 Furthermore:

-Washing will do little to denature (or deactivate) the Der f 1/Der p 1 protein allergens in the dust mite feces – the primary triggers of asthma and allergies – left behind by the dust mites you’ve just allegedly killed by washing in “hot water”.
+Washing will do little to denature (or deactivate) the Der f 1/Der p 1 protein allergens in the dust mite feces – the primary triggers of asthma and allergies – left behind by the dust mites you just tried but couldn't kill by washing in “hot water”.

 2 (d) Water may not adequately penetrate the exterior pillow shells